ianyepan/ianyepan.github.io/_posts/2022-03-11-emacs-profiling.md

 ## Builtin profiler support in Emacs

-Just when I was about to give up, I came across a post on Reddit that was talking about "profiling" in Emacs.
+Just when I was about to give up, I came across a post on Reddit talking about "profiling" in Emacs.
 I followed the steps and typed `M-x profiler-start`, chose "CPU" as the mode, invoked a couple of F12 go-to-definitions of my OpenGL code for Emacs to "record", and ended the session by typing `M-x profiler-stop`.